retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ## Drag and drop/hotkey citations

 You can drag and drop citations into your LaTeX/Markdown/Orgmode editor, and it will add a proper `\cite{citekey}`/`[@citekey]`/`[[zotero://select...][@citekey]`.
 The `cite` command is configurable for LaTeX by setting the config option in the [preferences]({{< ref "installation/preferences" >}}).
 Do not include the leading backslash.

-This feature requires a one-time setup: go to Zotero preferences, tab Export, under Default Output Format, select "Better BibTeX Quick Copy", and choose the Quick Copy format under the `Citation keys` preferences for BBT.
+This feature requires a one-time setup: choose the Quick Copy format under the `Citation keys` preferences for BBT, and go to Zotero preferences, tab Export, under Default Output Format, select "Better BibTeX Quick Copy: [format you just selected]".

 ## Find duplicate keys through integration with [Report Customizer](https://github.com/retorquere/zotero-report-customizer)